 - A person subject to a restraining order

-There are also age requirements in place for all firearms licenses.
-To apply for a permit to purchase a handgun, a person must be at least 21 years old.
+There are also age requirements in place for a firearm license.
+To apply for a gun permit to purchase a handgun, a person must be at least 21 years old.
 For all other types of firearms, a person need only be 18.

-This can be a complicated argument.
-If someone has applied for a firearms purchaser ID and been denied, or would like to apply for a permit to carry a handgun, New Jersey gun attorneys can help.Illegal Possession of a Firearm
+Proving this in court can be a complicated argument.
+If someone has applied for a firearm purchaser ID and been denied in the past or would like to apply for a permit to carry a handgun, a New Jersey gun attorney can help.

-Penalties for a violation of this law can range from a crime of the fourth degree to a crime of the second degree.
-Crimes of the second degree carry a minimum jail term of 10 years and a maximum sentence of 20 years according to requirements explained in New Jersey Statute 2C:43-7.Help from an Attorney
+Penalties for a violation of this law can range from a fourth-degree to a second-degree crime.
+A crime of the second degree carries a minimum jail term of 10 years and a maximum sentence of 20 years according to requirements explained in New Jersey Statute 2C:43-7.

 Whether a person is applying for a permit to purchase a firearm for the first time, has been denied in their application, or has been charged with illegal possession of a gun, New Jersey gun lawyers can help you.